Pine Street Market

 Food hall in Portland, Oregon, U.S.

 Pine Street Market is a food hall in the United Carriage and Baggage Transfer Building in the Old Town Chinatown neighborhood of Portland, Oregon, United States.
 The market is curated by Feast Portland co-founder Mike Thelin.
 The building's renovation cost $5 million.

 History

 The market opened in April 2016.
+Jean-Pierre Veillet attempted to sell the market starting in 2023.

 Tenants

 Tenants in the 10000 sqft space have included: